epohs/cs-blog/README.md

 ## To-Do ✓list

+- Rename Db class to Database.
+  - Use '$Db' internally.
+- Instead of 'db_conn' use 'pdo'.
+  - PDO calls are '$stmt'.
+  - SQL queries are '$query'.
 - Document and clean everything.
   - Cast all method parameters and define return values where possible.
   - Class properties that are references to other classes should be uppercase.